What is a Composite?

 - Aesthetically pleasing

-A composite can be a great option for many situations requiring a restoration.
+A composite can be an excellent option for many situations requiring a restoration.
 It is practically invisible for cosmetic uses, is strong and can strengthen already weakened teeth, and help eliminate symptoms of discomfort.
-As a partner in your dental health, we will present you with all your restorative options and assist you with the best choice for you and your health goals.
+As a partner in your dental health, we will present you with all your restorative options and assist you with the best choice for your health goals.